 In the post-HF procedures, we use THC only for the dynamical part of the self-energy. $\alpha_{\text{Ipts}}$ sets the THC rank through $n_{\mu}=\alpha_{\text{Ipts}} n_\text{AO}$ increasing both memory footprint and floating-point workload in the $GW$ and GW$\Gamma$ evaluation.
 Consequently, the improved accuracy obtained at larger $\alpha_\text{Ipts}n_\text{AO}$ comes at a correspondingly higher computational cost as the total energy approaches its THC convergence limit.

-In Fig.~\ref{fig:energy_conv}, we illustrate how both parts of the energy, $E^\text{stat}_{1b}$ and $E^\text{dyn}_{2b}$, are affected by the number of the THC interpolation points despite only the dynamical part of the self-energy being approximated using THC.
-The $E^\text{stat}_{1b}$ is affected because the 1-body density matrix is evaluated from the correlated Green's function (Eq.~\ref{eq:gamma_from_G}).
-Both energy parts converge with respect to the growing number of $\alpha_{\mathrm{Ipts}}$ as illustrated for representative molecules drawn from the $G_0W_0\Gamma$29 datasets.
+In Figure~\ref{fig:energy_conv}, we illustrate how both parts of the energy, $E^\text{stat}_{1b}$ and $E^\text{dyn}_{2b}$, are affected by the number of the THC interpolation points despite only the dynamical part of the self-energy being approximated using THC.
+The $E^\text{stat}_{1b}$ is affected because the 1-body density matrix is evaluated from the correlated Green's function (Eq.~\eqref{eq:gamma_from_G}).
+Both energy parts converge with respect to increasing $\alpha_{\mathrm{Ipts}}$ as illustrated for representative molecules drawn from the $G_0W_0\Gamma$29 data set.
 Over the range $\alpha_{\mathrm{Ipts}}\in[5,15]$, both the one-body and two-body energy contributions exhibit rapid convergence with negligible changes beyond a modest threshold.
-Quantitatively, the deviation between $\alpha_{\mathrm{Ipts}}=10$ and the most tightly converged reference ($\alpha_{\mathrm{Ipts}}=15$) is well below chemical accuracy ($10^{-6}$~a.u.) for the energy in all representative cases.
+Quantitatively, for all representative systems, the deviation between $\alpha_{\mathrm{Ipts}}=10$ and the most tightly converged reference,($\alpha_{\mathrm{Ipts}}=15$) is well below is below $10^{-6}$~a.u for all representative cases for the energy in all representative cases.
 For simplicity, energy differences smaller than $10^{-12}$~a.u. are set to zero, so the apparent vanishing of the error at $\alpha_{\mathrm{Ipts}}\geq 11$ reflects this numerical threshold rather than exact equality.
 Based on these observations, for most systems employed in this work, unless otherwise noted, $\alpha_{\text{Ipts}}=10$ was used to achieve excellent convergence.
 This is consistent with the previous investigation of the total energy differences for intermolecular interactions\cite{Pokhilko:THC-GWSOX:2024} and magnetic interactions\cite{Pokhilko:THC-G3W2:2025}.